 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. AESTHETICS Would the project: a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-X c) Substantially degrade the existing visual character or quality of the site and its surroundings?
-X d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-X not damage any scenic resources nor will it degrade the visual character or quality of the subject site and its surroundings.
+X c) Substantially degrade the existing visual character or quality of the site and its surroundings? Х d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+X resources nor will it degrade the visual character or quality of the subject site and its surroundings.

-The subject property is surrounded by single family residences, town homes and apartments.
+The subject property is surrounded by single family residences to the north, light industrial uses to the west, and undeveloped land to the east and south.
 Currently, the subject property is undeveloped.
-The proposed project will
+The proposed project will not damage any scenic

 Any lighting where provided to illuminate parking area and public streets shall be hooded and so arranged and controlled so as not to cause a nuisance either to highway traffic or to the living environment.
 The amount of light shall be provided according to the standards of the Department of Public Works.
 Future development of the site will not create a new source of substantial light or glare which would affect day or night time views in the project area, given that during the entitlement process, staff will ensure that lights are located in areas that will minimize light sources to the neighboring properties.
 Further, Mitigation Measure (MM) AES-1 and MM AES-3 require lighting systems for street and parking areas to be shielded to direct light to surfaces and orient light away from adjacent properties.
-As a result, the project will have no impact on aesthetics.
+As a result, the project will have a less than significant impact on aesthetics.